Code-Institute-Submissions/MS4_Social_Network/README.md

 ---

-## User Experiance (UX)
+## User Experience (UX)

-The aimed user group for the GameWork website will be gamers that wants to share thoughts and opinions of games with other gamers.
+The target group for the GameWork website will be gamers that wants to share thoughts and opinions of games with other gamers.

 ## User stories

 *  First Time Visitor Goals

-    * As a First Time Visitor, I want to easily navigate through the website be able to easily access all of its features.
+    * As a First Time Visitor, I want to easily navigate through the website be able to access all of its features.
-    * As a First Time Visitor, I want to be able to create an account easily.
+    * As a First Time Visitor, I want to be able to easily create an account.
     * As a First Time Visitor, I want to be able to easily find posts and other users.
     * As a First Time Visitor, I want to be able to post images and texts.

 * Returning Visitor Goals
-    * As a Returning Visitor, I want to be able to log in easily.
+    * As a Returning Visitor, I want to be able to easily log in.
     * As a Returning Visitor, I want to easily look trough my feed for posts.
-    * As a Frequent Visitor, I want a the possibility to edit or delete my posts or comments.
+    * As a Frequent Visitor, I want the possibility to edit or delete my posts or comments.
     * As a Frequent Visitor, I want a profile page that I can edit.
     * As a returning user, I want to be able to log out when I am done.

 *  Frequent User Goals
     * As a Frequent Visitor, I want an admin that can sort out posts or profiles that needs to removed for whatever reason.
-    * As a Frequent Visitor, I want to be able to see contact information for the websites creator.
+    * As a Frequent Visitor, I want to see contact information for someone responsible of the website.
     * As a Frequent Visitor, I want to be able to contribute to the growth of the website via donations.
     * As a Frequent Visitor, I want to be able to donate via a secure channel.